NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 * BAM files produced by the GDC RNA-Seq Alignment workflow will currently fail validation using the Picard ValidateSamFiles tool.
 This is caused by STAR2 not recording mate mapping information for unmapped reads, which are retained in our BAM files.
 Importantly, all affected BAM files are known to behave normally in downstream workflows including expression quantification.
 * All legacy files for TCGA are available in the GDC Legacy Archive, but not always linked back to cases depending on available metadata.
 * Public MAFs (those with germline variants removed) are only available for MuTect2 pipeline.
 MAFs for other pipelines are forthcoming.
 * TARGET-AML and TARGET-ALL projects are undergoing reorganization.
-Pending reorganization, cases from these projects may not contain many Clinical, Biospecimen, or genomic data files.
+Pending reorganization, cases from these projects may not contain many clinical, biospecimen, or genomic data files.
 * No data from TARGET-PPTP is available.
 *	Legacy data not available in harmonized form:
     *	Annotated VCF files from TARGET, anticipated in future data release